 “The Zone” goes beyond focus — it’s a complete melding of physical reality and imagination.
-Athletes get in the zone all the time; so do artists, musicians, inventors and anyone who has had to integrate an idea with physical application.
+Athletes get in the zone all the time; so do artists, musicians, inventors, and anyone who has had to integrate an idea with the physical application.

 How can you get into theta and still be awake and able to direct your imagination?